-Associate Professor; Arthur Andersen Teaching and Research Professor (2018-2021)
+Associate Professor; Arthur Andersen Teaching and Research Professor (On leave Fall 2020-2022)

 - Kresge 4325

-Huey Copeland is Arthur Andersen Teaching and Research Professor, Interim Director of the Black Arts Initiative (2019-2020), Associate Professor of Art History, and affiliated faculty in the Critical Theory Cluster, the Department of African American Studies, the Department of Art Theory & Practice, the Department of Performance Studies, and the Gender and Sexuality Studies Program.
+Huey Copeland is currently Andrew W. Mellon Professor at the National Gallery of Art in Washington D.C.
+In addition to his Northwestern departmental and university appointments, he is affiliated faculty in: the Critical Theory Cluster; the Departments of African American Studies, Art Theory & Practice, and Performance Studies; and the Gender and Sexuality Studies Program.
 His writing—which has been translated into French, German, Portuguese, and Spanish—focuses on global modern and contemporary art with an emphasis on articulations of blackness in the Western visual field.
 An editor of October and a contributing editor of Artforum, Copeland has also published in American Art, Art Journal, ASAP/J, The Brooklyn Rail, Callaloo, Camera Obscura, Nka, Parkett, Qui Parle, Representations, and Small Axe as well as in numerous international exhibition catalogues and essay collections, from the award-winning overview Modern Women: Women Artists at the Museum of Modern Art to the groundbreaking anthology Histórias Afro-Atlânticas produced by the Museu de Arte de Saõ Paulo.